-This research, an exploratory and qualitative multiple case study, sought to discover how artists/bands in Salvador-BA, who work with forró pé de serra, use marketing communication tools to manage their careers, reach their target audience and the influence which they exert on the cultural tourism market.
-Three artists/bands were interviewed for this purpose.
+The aim of this study is to discover how forró artists/bands in Salvador-BA, who work with forró pé de serra - considered the original rhythm and form in which execution of the music is based on the accordion, zabumba and triangle - use marketing communication tools to disseminate their work, reach their target audience and exert an influence on the cultural tourism market.
 The article presents the cultural tourism market in the northeast, forró, concepts of cultural production and marketing (communication and advertising) to set against the participants' insights.
+This research, an exploratory and qualitative multiple case study, interviewed three artists/bands for this purpose.
 As a result, the range of marketing communication used by the actors of this research and their influence on the cultural tourism market was observed.
 Different uses were identified on account of their management styles.
-An awareness of marketing and communication produces better results in audience and income for the forró groups studied.
-Furthermore, this research helps to reveal the modus operandi of forró production in Salvador-BA.
+Bands which have greater knowledge and use of marketing and communication tools had a wider audience and higher profits in the groups studied.
+Furthermore, this research helps to reveal how forró production in Salvador-BA operates.

-Keywords: Forró, Cultural Production, Marketing, Marketing Communication, Cultural Tourism.
+Keywords: Forró, Cultural Production; Marketing; Marketing Communication; Cultural Tourism.